Sharky1507/FirstReview-code/README.md

 The script uses the `win32com.client` library to interact with Microsoft Word, allowing it to open, modify, and save Word documents programmatically.

-The code is made to be modular.
+The code is modular by using functions and it also has docstring documentation.

 ---